keystonejs/keystone/.changeset/views-do-change.md

 '@keystone-6/core': major
 ---

-Changes field `.views` module resolution, from a path, to a module path that can be resolved at the project's root directory
+Changes field `.views` module resolution, from a path, to a module path that is resolved from where `keystone start` is run